-Love has no borders, but cultural differences are something you can’t always ignore.
-They are often just small obstacles on the way to a blissful relationship, but it’s common to experience some misunderstandings with a partner from another country.
+Love has no borders, but cultural differences are still very real.
+They can be tiny obstacles on the way to a blissful relationship or sources of long-lasting frustration.
+Being with an Italian partner brings its own brand of culture-related misunderstandings.
 Sometimes it’s eye-rolling, sometimes it makes everything more interesting.

-When being with an Italian, many differences of opinion will have to do with food.
-We are proud of our culinary traditions and we have an appreciation for good food and quality ingredients.
-Also, we are not very flexible when it comes to the *right* way to prepare and consume that food.
+With an Italian partner, many differences of opinion will have to do with food.
+We are (excessively) proud of our culinary traditions.
+For us, good food and quality ingredients are a big deal.
+Also, we tend to lack flexibility when it comes to the *right* way to prepare and consume said food.

 But there is more to it.
-Here are 6 things that your partner disapproves – secretly or, being an Italian, very vocally.
+Here are 6 unexpected things that your Italian partner probably does not approve.
+Secretly or, being an Italian, very vocally.

 Disclaimer.
 Needless to say, this post is meant to be humorous.
 Mostly, it’s me laughing at my own quirks.
 Don’t take it too seriously.

 Try and google what Italians abroad miss the most and you’ll be surprised to learn that bidet is nearly always mentioned.
 We can try to suppress the pain of not having it when we live in another country or we can find creative ways to make up for its absence, but we all miss bidet.
 When a bidet is not in the house the most personal act constantly becomes some sort of trial.
 “Oh, you went to the bathroom.
 And you’re not washing afterwards.
 It’s alright.
 I’m totally not judging you”.

 No matter which part of Italy your partner is from, I have yet to meet an Italian who wouldn’t mentally grimace.

 Serving pasta as a side dish

 In Italy, we are used to having several courses during a meal.
 This doesn’t necessarily apply to all meals: sometimes we only have pasta, or only have a main dish with vegetables on the side.

 One thing we don’t do, though, is eating pasta as a side dish.